 Streets of Kamurocho (October 17), a sliding beat 'em up that blends Streets of Rage a Yakuza, will put you in the shoes of Kazuma Kiryu and Goro Majima to fight inside a city set on fire after the death of the third president of Clan Tojo.

 Unearthed after being abandoned and archived together with the other deleted projects of the SEGA Reborn project, Golden Axed (October 18) was a prototype of a 2.5D reboot developed by SEGA Australia, before its cancellation in 2013.
-With the anniversary, SEGA wanted to share with fans a little look at what it could and what unfortunately never is. could have been.
+With the anniversary, SEGA wanted to share with fans a little glimpse at what it could and what unfortunately never is. could have been.

 Well, what about: Christmas has come earlier!